User story #9676

 If we run the inventory more often on initial promises, it will be sent faster if the user doesn't do it after configuring the server.
 And the node will be configured faster.

-#17 Updated by Benoît PECCATTE 10 months ago
+Updated by Benoît PECCATTE over 1 year ago

 - Status changed from In progress to Pending technical review